Pulling the rip cord

 Each month, our Journeys of Innovation series tells the stories of inventors or entrepreneurs whose groundbreaking innovations have made a positive difference in the world.
-This month’s story focuses on the journey of an aviator who was recently named as a new inductee to the National Inventors Hall of Fame.

 On a windy day in April 1914, Floyd Smith’s wife Hilder climbed out of a biplane 650 feet above the Pacific Ocean, just beyond the new Los Angeles Inner Harbor.
 A cord tethered the parachute in her backpack to the plane and would release the pack’s restraining straps when she jumped.
 Surprised when she looked down and saw the ocean, Hilder panicked.
 She wasn’t a swimmer, and she didn’t realize the pilot had flown beyond the harbor to compensate for the drift she would experience on her way down.
 Hilder reached back to grab the cockpit rail but was unable to hold on.
 She fell from the plane in a fast spin that twisted the lines of the parachute as her weight pulled them from the pack, preventing the canopy from opening properly.
 Plummeting toward the ocean, Hilder managed to dislodge the canopy and remove the vent from the top.
 The canopy filled with air and opened about 250 feet above the water.
 As Hilder described it, “I … had to lift my feet to clear the masts of the navy boats but managed to reach land, missing the water by 50 feet.”
 This terrifying experience, along with a pressing need to protect fellow pilots, led Floyd Smith to develop a parachute the jumper could operate manually, at a safe distance from the plane.